afterworkdevelopments/marionettist/docs/wiki/v2/application.md

 # Marionettist.Appication

-Adds more options to standart `Marionette.Application` like:
+Adds more options to standard `Marionette.Application` like:

   * The posibility of start child applications (mostly based on [marionette.toolkit](https://github.com/RoundingWellOS/marionette.toolkit) )